 This is Jess.
 I remind her that she has, actually, in Zambia – but she was little – five years old, 2003.
 I must show her the pics in South Luangwa Park.

 By the time we get to the “Lion Park” it’s closed, but we can “see the lions only”.
 Same price, one hundred Saffrican Ront.
 I decide stuffit, let’s rather do this properly.
 “Stuff these lions” I announce, “We’re going to Mfolosi game reserve for the day tomorrow”.
 “Let’s go and see if we can spot some real lions”.

-We left at 6 sharp and were in the park at 8:40am, already paid and entered (R240 for the five of us for the day).
+We left at 6:00am sharp and were in the park at 8:40am, already paid and entered, R240 for the five of us and the car for the day.

 We had a ball.
 The kids were expert spotters, we saw lots & lots of eles, rhino, buff, giraffe, nyala, impala, bushbuck, wilderbeasts, wartpigs ensovoorts. – And a clear sighting of a gorgeous bush shrike!!